aimee-mcneil-melville/ToDo-Full-Stack/README.md

   </details>

 - [ ] Open [http://localhost:3000](http://localhost:3000) in your browser
-- [ ] Install Redux DevTools for your browser (if you don't have it already)
+- [ ] Open Redux DevTools in your browser
   <details style="padding-left: 2em">
     <summary>More about Redux DevTools</summary>